ihsotas0/Interfaced/journal-prose.md

 breath, blink, and so on.
 Ha ha!
 Beat that, hooman!
 Oh, and if it wasn't obvious, all this manifold manipulation is obviously handled by a neural network.
-I'm just like you with all the different areas of the brain, although it could be said that I have more neurons, or at least that I can interface with computers better, meaning I'm just better than you.
+I'm just like you with all the different areas of the brain, although it could be said that I have more neurons, or at least that I can Interface with computers better, meaning I'm just better than you.
 Overall, my person is formed from at least fifty models.
 Most are so I can interact with humans and not seem like the monstrous abstraction I actually am."